Fred J. Koenekamp: Career

 Koenekamp became an operator for Gunsmoke as business began to slow down at MGM.
 When the series wrapped, Fred found himself a four-year stint working on The Man from U.N.C.L.E. and earned himself two Emmy nominations for his work on the 1964–65 and 1965–66 seasons.
 Koenekamp would receive his first credit as a cinematographer for 1966's The Spy with My Face, a big screen adaptation of The Man from U.N.C.L.E.
 Within the next three years, Koenekamp worked on four more features with MGM—Doctor, You've Got to Be Kidding!, with Sandra Dee and George Hamilton; Stay Away, Joe (1968) and Live a Little, Love a Little, and Heaven with a Gun, with Glenn Ford.
 Koenekamp would then move on to work with Warner Bros. on The Great Bank Robbery.

 In the midst of working on The Great Bank Robbery, Koenekamp received a call from his agent regarding interviewing with director Franklin J. Schaffner for Patton (1970).
-A week later, Frank received a call informing him that he was selected to be the cinematographer for the film.
+A week later, Fred received a call informing him that he was selected to be the cinematographer for the film.
 Patton shot in several locations including England, Greece, North Africa and Spain, and while shooting, Koenekamp developed a very close working relation with Franklin J. Schaffner.
 It was for Patton which Koenekamp received his first Academy Award for Best Cinematography nomination.

 Koenekamp worked with Fox and director John Guillermin for 1974 action-drama disaster film The Towering Inferno.
 Fred worked with cinematographer Joseph Biroc on the film, and the two would win their first Academy Award for Best Cinematography.
 Koenekamp and Biroc would go on to work on four more features together.

 Koenekamp reunited with Franklin J. Schaffner to work on Islands in the Stream and received his third Academy award nomination.